Healthy Recipes

 1. In a large bowl, add 4 cups shredded Napa cabbage, 1 small chili seeded and sliced, 3 tablespoons toasted crushed macadamia nuts and 1/2 cup chopped cilantro.
 Add the pickled cucumbers and vinaigrette, mix well and serve.
 Enjoy!

 As a certified integrative and functional dietitian, it’s my job to come up with tasty, healthy recipes and meal plans for individuals (neat, I know).
-To learn more about how my recipes and meals can best serve you and your specific needs, schedule a 15-minute consultation with Mint Nutrition today.
+Start here, and follow MINT Nutrition on Instagram for more recipes, tips, and insights.
+To learn more about how our recipes and meals can best serve you and your specific needs, schedule a 15-minute consultation call with MINT Nutrition today.

 Share this Post